"Whatever you are not changing, you are choosing." ~ Laurie Buchanan

 Alphabetically Speaking

 By now you are aware that my hard drive is in the “Geek Squad Hospital” being “extracted.”
 There’s no photograph today because EVERY bloomin’ thing (and I do mean EVERYthing) is on that hard drive.
-I wasn’t going to post today, but as I sat here tapping my foot, I started to think about an up-and-coming set of posts that have been simmering on the back of mind.
+I wasn’t going to post today, but as I sat here tapping my foot, I started to think about an up-and-coming set of posts that have been simmering in the back of mind.

 In the fall I’d like to go through the alphabet and post ONE topic per letter, for a total of 26 posts.
 I’ve thought of some topics that might be of interest, but I’d like to know YOUR thoughts as well.
 I’m gathering this information now so that I can do the writing and photography for each post.